awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudfront-distribution-s3originconfig.md

 # AWS::CloudFront::Distribution S3OriginConfig<a name="aws-properties-cloudfront-distribution-s3originconfig"></a>

 A complex type that contains information about the Amazon S3 origin\.
-If the origin is a custom origin, use the `CustomOriginConfig` element instead\.
+If the origin is a custom origin or an S3 bucket that is configured as a website endpoint, use the `CustomOriginConfig` element instead\.

 ## Syntax<a name="aws-properties-cloudfront-distribution-s3originconfig-syntax"></a>